-- a.
+- b.
+Payment of any amounts debited as a consequence of the agreement (e.g. imbalance settlement amounts) - c.
+Contract termination conditions. - 5.2.3.6 In the case of earlier withdrawal of recognition as BRP - a.
 The TSO shall ensure that the reasons for the earlier withdrawal do no longer exist and there is no suspicion that they will recur. - b.
 The TSO shall announce the recognition as BRP and publish it on its website.
-Such announcement shall contain the name, address and place of constitution of

-- 5.2.3.7 After annoucement of successfull application, the TSO shall register the BRP in a BRP register. - 5.2.3.8 BRP Agreement entrers into force one day after being registered in the BRP register.
+Such announcement shall contain the name, address and place of constitution of the BRP and the type of recognition (full or trade).
+The TSO shall inform the concerned BRP by email prior to the publication. - 5.2.3.7 After annoucement of successfull application, the TSO shall register the BRP ina BRP register. - 5.2.3.8 BRP Agreement entrers into force one day after being registered in the BRP register.
 In the BRP register, the TSO shall register names, addresses, phone and fax numbers and type of recognition of all recognized BRPs as well as the relevant information on computer communication. - 5.2.3.9 The TSO shall inform the BRP of the date of entry into the BRP register.
 A BRP has the right to consult the register and request correction of errors concerning his own balance responsibility.
 The TSO informs all BRPs and the DSO immediately of any change in the register. - 5.2.3.10 Obligation on BRP with full recognition is to carry balance responsibility on the connection points as mentioned in the Connection Register.
 The Connection Register is a list of all physical connection points organized per connecting operator i.e. the TSO or DSO.
 (The Connection Register establishment and maintenance is a joint obligation of the TSO and the DSO whereas each of the TSO and DSO individually carry responsibility for updating the registry with information related to the parties with which they have entered into a Connection Agreement).
 In this respect, the TSO may rely on the Connection Register to assign connection points to the designated BRP. - 5.2.3.11 The recognition as a BRP shall be considered terminated immediately, by termination of the BRP Agreement.
 In such case the TSO shall immediately inform the DSO and other BRPs and shall reflect the amendments at the BRP register.